-EA’s acclaimed Dead Space series appears to be making a comeback of sorts as early reports have leaked a remake of the original title.
+EA’s acclaimed Dead Space series is finally making a comeback as a full-fledged remake of the original title is now in development.
 From all the latest leaks to release date and platform rumors, here’s everything we know.

 - Dead Space remake leaks